 The Trustees' long-term plans are to ensure that 5 Dimensions Trust continues to provide the best possible quality education and wider support for students in the local community.
-The strategic goal is for the academies within the Trust to maintain their reputation for high quality provision and to work towards achieving its growth plan.
-The most immediate next step of this is the joining of Priory Rise Primary School in January 2023.
+The strategic goal is for the academies within the Trust to maintain and improve their reputation for high quality provision and to work towards achieving its growth plan.
+The most immediate next step of this is securing a further 2 primary schools into the Trust